WhiteflagProtocol/whiteflag-standard/wf-specification.md

 ### A.1.3.
 Monitoring of Dynamic Blockchain Parameters

-Blockchain networks are highly dynamic distributed computing networks that, because of their decentralized architecture, rely both on actively and continuously maintained consensus by its participating validating nodes, as well as on the peer-to-peer infrastructure for transceiving data over the network.
+Blockchain networks are highly dynamic distributed computing networks that, because of their decentralised architecture, rely both on actively and continuously maintained consensus by its participating validating nodes, as well as on the peer-to-peer infrastructure for transceiving data over the network.